ZichKoding/ZichKoding.github.io/README.md

 The navigation bar will take you to various places on the website except Guides.
 This is an addition that is planned, but will be slowly updating as I continue to grow.

 ### **About Me**
-This section is where I have listed a few links to get ahold of me along with a recent picture.
-This is where I have wrote a tiny summary showing off my passion for developing software.
+This section is where I have listed a few links to contact me along with a recent picture.
+This is where I have written a tiny summary showing off my passion for developing software.

 ### **Projects**
 This section I have provided screenshots that are also links to interactive projects that I have made.